TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 # Blocks and inlines

-We can think of a document as a sequence of **blocks**---structural elements like paragraphs, block quotations, lists, headings, rules, and code blocks.
-Some blocks (like block quotes and list items) contain other blocks; others (like headings and paragraphs) contain **inline** content---text, links, emphasized text, images, code, and so on.
+We can think of a document as a sequence of **blocks** - structural elements like paragraphs, block quotations, lists, headings, rules, and code blocks.
+Some blocks (like block quotes and list items) contain other blocks; others (like headings and paragraphs) contain **inline** content - text, links, emphasized text, images, code, and so on.

 ## Precedence

 Indicators of block structure always take precedence over indicators of inline structure.
 So, for example, the following is a list with two items, not a list with one item containing a code span:

 ```````````````````````````````` example
 - `one